elenamorton/passwd-generator/README.md

 ```
 As a user
 So as I can get a secure password
-I'd like to be able to set the length and character contents of the password
+I'd like to be able to set the length and character set types of the password
 ```

 ## 3. Application design